DaveFMiranda/readmegenerator/Develop/README.md

 ## Contributing

+  h

 ## Tests

 To run tests, run the following command:

-  npm test
+  f

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at .
-You can find more of my work at .
+If you have any questions about the repo, open an issue or contact me directly at b.
+You can find more of my work at a.